Categories Oral Health

 Natural wear and tear on our teeth combines extrinsic and intrinsic factors: Enamel wears down with age, revealing more of the yellowish dentin underneath.
 This natural process can make teeth appear yellower or darker.

 Decades of exposure to staining foods, drinks, and potential environmental factors lead to cumulative staining.
 Even those with good oral hygiene will experience some degree of staining simply from long-term enamel exposure.
-Aging brings a greater use of medications or changes in health conditions that impact teeth.
+Aging brings a greater use of medications or changes in health conditions that subsequently impact teeth.
 Certain high blood pressure medications, anti allergy, and antipsychotic drugs cause dry mouth, which reduces saliva natural cleaning effect and increases the risk of staining.

 About The Author